laurengarcia/url-metadata/README.md

   // Fetch timeout in milliseconds, default is 10 seconds
   timeout: 10000,

-  // Node.js v6+ only: max size of response in bytes
+  // Node.js v6+ only: max size of response in bytes (uncompressed)
   // Default set to 0 to disable max size
   size: 0,